Haiti quake toll rises as gangs hamper aid efforts

 Some of the worst destruction was in hard-to-reach rural areas, so the Haitian authorities have been using a United Nations helicopter and eight US aircraft to deliver aid.

-Aid delivery in hard-hit Les Cayes, Haiti's third-largest city, was being organised largely by inexperienced private groups or individuals, and fights have broken out amid those waiting for help.
+Aid delivery in hard-hit Les Cayes, Haiti's third-largest city, was being organized largely by inexperienced private groups or individuals, and fights have broken out amid those waiting for help.

 "Solidarity is a characteristic of the Brazilian people," President Jair Bolsonaro said in announcing the flight.